MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/account-provisioning.md

 ### Apply provisioning XML to the device

-You can apply a provisioning XML file to a device by using a mobile broadband app, a Windows Store app, or from a web site.
+You can apply a provisioning XML file to a device by using a mobile broadband app, a UWP app, or from a web site.

 To provision from a mobile broadband app: